Milly Turner

 - How do I apply for an HMO license?

 Rates are typically 0.5-1% higher than personal HMO mortgages due to increased risk.
+This reflects the additional complexity and regulatory requirements for company structures.

 - What is a limited company HMO mortgage?